tinydanbo/tinydanbo.github.io/_posts/2017-06-27-br-update-delay.md

 ---
-layout: default
+layout: post
 title: Why'd replays take so long?
 ---

-We launched Blue Revolver on the 11th of October, 2016.
+*We launched Blue Revolver on the 11th of October, 2016.
 At the time, I had promised full Steam leaderboards, replay support and achievements.
 Now, about 8 and a half months later, the update is now live and everything seems to be working fine.
+But that's a long time.*

 I'm not trying to write excuses here, the delay for players is inexcusable and the fault lies entirely with myself.
 But I'm writing this down to explain what happened and to share with other developers who might fall down the same hole.